9 Birds With White Heads

 by James St. John is licensed under CC BY 2.0

 The American White Ibis is a stunning bird with its white head and long, curved bill.
-These birds can be found in wetlands, marshes, and coastal areas of the southeastern United States.
+It is found in wetlands, marshes, and coastal areas of the southeastern United States.

-They are known for their unique feeding behavior, often seen probing their bill into the mud to catch small invertebrates like insects and crustaceans.
+They are known for their unique feeding behavior.
+They are often seen probing their bill into the mud to catch small invertebrates like insects and crustaceans.

 One interesting fact about American White Ibises is that they are colonial nesters, often breeding in large groups known as colonies.